APRIL 1ST IS AUSTRALIAN NATIONAL ‘DON’T BE A FOOL’ DAY.

 In the past I’ve had trouble with nuisance smoke alarms going on and off without reason.
 Is this just part and parcel of a necessary safety measure?

 One of the biggest signs that your smoke alarm is faulty and should be assessed includes random triggering of the device.
 If you’ve had trouble with a rogue smoke alarm in the past, it is logical that you want to get rid of it!
 However, today’s options offer safer, faster and less difficult models that are far more efficient in doing their job.

 There are hundreds of alternative alarm systems on the market.
 Which is best?

 Because of their high quality and reliability, Safe & Sure electricians recommend photoelectric smoke alarms.
 In tune with our commitment to keeping you safe, we recommend this type of alarm because of its ability to detect smouldering fires, (which are one of the most common household fires) and fires that begin in areas further away from the alarms.
 The sensitivity of a photoelectric alarm sets a new precedent in smoke detectors of today.

 Smoke alarms are often referred to as the cheapest form of insurance a homeowner can take out.
 When it comes down to keeping those you love safe, there can be no better way to manage routine maintenance checks in the home than to work to a schedule.

-Safe & Sure Electricians and Air Conditioning conduct thorough, professional assessments and testing on home smoke alarm systems and can offer you expert advice on fitting the best smoke alarm system to suit your need.
-We use only the superior photoelectric smoke alarms, with your safety as priority at all times.
+Safe & Sure Electricians, Air Con & Solar conduct thorough, professional assessments and testing on home smoke alarm systems and can offer you expert advice on fitting the best smoke alarm system to suit your need.
+We use only the superior photoelectric smoke alarms, with your safety as priority always.
+Contact us for more information.